Mozambican Marine Conservation Project

 Accommodation

-Enjoy beautiful seafront views from the volunteer house, where you will be allocated a room on a twin-share, same-sex basis (unless volunteering as a couple where double rooms are available).
+Enjoy beautiful estuary and sea views from the volunteer house, where you will be allocated a room on a twin-share, same-sex basis (unless volunteering as a couple where double rooms are available).
 Each room has bedding, fans and mosquito nets.
 Elsewhere in the volunteer house, you'll find shared bathrooms and kitchen facilities, a bar, relaxation areas - and an outside a pool located right on the beachfront!

 Meals & Beverages